“Rising unemployment has serious implications, even for those already retired.” Robert Cannon.

 As the country emerges from COVID-19-related lockdowns, we are beginning to see more of the economic aftermath, particularly in the form of unemployment.

 When you are already retired or are close to retirement, it’s tempting to feel somewhat insulated from the effects of widespread unemployment.
 This feeling of safety is typical if you have managed to craft a retirement plan with multiple income streams or have a government or other pension.
-However, you must remember that if a rising tide lifts all ships, then a receding tide has the potential to beach those ships.
+However, you must remember that if a rising tide lifts all ships, then a receding tide can beach those ships.

 Unemployment has implications for Social Security.
 Payroll taxes paid by employers are what keep Social Security viable.